Leading a Ride

 1. For mountain bike rides: have your fellow riders fill out and sign the waiver form.
 Riders must be wearing a helmet and must sign every time.
 (The electronic waiver form does not cover MTB rides.)

+2. For non-mountain bike rides: once everyone is gathered, say, "raise your hand if you have signed the club's online liability waiver this year."
 "Okay, everyone who does NOT have their hand up has to come up and sign this ride printed waiver form."
 Have your fellow riders fill out and sign the waiver sheet.

 2. Riders must be wearing a helmet and must have signed a waiver form.